Private market gives WeWork shares the cold shoulder

 “Where there is interest, it is mostly institutional investors looking to reduce their positions,” she said.

-As well as its major shareholder, Japan’s SoftBank, owners of WeWork stock include many leaders from the venture capital and investment worlds, such as Benchmark Capital, JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N), Harvard Management Co and Fidelity Management & Research, according to the Pitchbook database.
+As well as its major shareholder, Japan’s SoftBank, owners of WeWork stock include many leaders from the venture capital and investment worlds, such as Benchmark Capital, JPMorgan Chase & Co, Goldman Sachs Group Inc, Harvard Management Co and Fidelity Management & Research, according to the Pitchbook database.

 WeWork declined to comment on the trading activity of its shares in the private market.